luxor Travel Guide

 Next, go see these amazing ruins up close!
 Take a tour of east and west bank.
 We recommend spending a full day on each side.
 The main sites on the east bank are Karnak and Luxor Temples, dedicated to the god Amon, his wife, Mut, and their son Khonso.
 The west bank includes the Valley of the Kings, the Colossi of Memnon, and Hatshepsut Temple.
 The Valley of the Kings is where Howard Carter famously found King Tut’s unopened tomb.
 The Colossi of Memnon are two gigantic 59-foot statues of Pharaoh Amenhotep III and his wife.
 They were made famous in antiquity by a mysterious sound emitted from one of them each sunrise.

 The Sound and Light Show at Karnak Temple is something really special.
 After sunset, the temple illuminated with an audio-visual show that explains how the temple was built and what life was like in ancient Egypt.
 The visual effects seem to bring the Temple back to life.

 You can’t leave Luxor without taking a day trip to Dendera and Abydos.
-These are two of the best preserved and most complete temples from ancient Egypt.
-Full color is still visible on the walls of these beautiful temples.
+These are two of the best-preserved and most complete temples from ancient Egypt.
+Full colour is still visible on the walls of these beautiful temples.
 Abydos is the burial location of the ancient god of the underworld.
 The temple was built by King Seti I, and completed by King Ramsess II.
-Dendera is a temple dedicated of Hathor, the Egyptian goddess of love and joy.
+Dendera is a temple dedicated to Hathor, the Egyptian goddess of love and joy.